Zhao Chongyang

 Zhao Chongyang (赵崇阳, born June 17, 1997) is a Chinese kickboxer, currently signed with Wu Lin Feng.
 He is the former Enfusion -60 kg champion, the 2018 Wu Lin Feng World and 2018 Wu Lin Feng China -60 Tournament runner-up.

 Zhao was ranked as a top ten flyweight kickboxer by Combat Press between September 2019 and July 2020, as well as a top ten bantamweight kickboxer between February 2021 and April 2022.

 Kickboxing career

 Zhao participated in the Kunlun Fight 74 8 man tournament.
 He won the first fight against Saeksan Or.
 Kwanmuang, but was forced to withdraw from the tournament due to injury.

 Zhao faced Leona Pettas at Krush 90 on July 22, 2018.
 He lost the fight by a second round knockout.

-Zhao fought during Wu Lin Feng: Australia vs China event, with his opponent being Mark Mullan.
+Zhao fought during the Wu Lin Feng: Australia vs China event, with his opponent being Mark Mullan.
 Zhao won the fight by a third-round KO.

 Zhao faced Pietro Doorje for the vacant Enfusion -60 kg championship at Wu Lin Feng 2019: WLF -67kg World Cup 2019-2020 3rd Group Stage on August 31, 2019.
 He won the fight by a first-round knockout.